eduvpn/documentation/USER_DELETE.md

 # Introduction

 This document describes how to delete a user from the VPN server.
 Note: depending on the user authentication method there may be more to delete.
-This document describes the situation for LDAP and SAML deployments.

 User data is stored in two locations: